When and how to test for Legionella bacteria in water systems

 This person must carry out a Legionella Risk Assessment that considers the risks of Legionnaires’ disease on their site.
 If no one in-house is sufficiently qualified, the Legionella Control Association has a list of all specialist companies on their website that are trained to carry out assessments on their behalf.

-The Legionella Risk Assessment should highlight the risk in your building.
-However, if there is doubt over its findings—or if any procedures employed are ineffective—legionella testing should be considered to be carried out weekly until the system is back under control.
+The Legionella Risk Assessment should highlight the risk in your building and therefore when and how often you should test.
+However, if there is doubt over its findings - or if any procedures employed are ineffective - Legionella testing should be considered to be carried out weekly until the system is back under control.

 When the results are evident or the procedures show effective results, it is safe to reduce or remove testing.